Naturalization in Berlin

 There are numerous advantages that come with holding German citizenship.
 For example, the right to unrestricted freedom of movement within Europe and the possibility to enter many countries of the world without a visa.
 The German citizenship opens the free access not only to the German, but also to the European labor market and one is able to start the way to a civil service.

-According to the German Nationals Act, a German nationality can be obtained in various ways, such as by birth, the expellee procedure, declaration or naturalization.
+According to the German Citizenship Act (StAG), German citizenship can be acquired in various ways, for example by birth, the expellee procedure, declaration or naturalization.

 Requirements for naturalization in Berlin